openknowledge/workshop-cloud/README.md

     sudo java -jar v2.jar --server.port=80
     ```

-When everything went well, you should see a corresponding Spring Boot output.
+You should see a corresponding Spring Boot output when everything went well.

 ### Quick-test EC2-based backend service

 Great, our backend services seems to work.
 But to be sure we should call it via web browser, postman
 or whatever.
-Therefor we have to look up the public available URL of our EC2 instance and call one of
+Therefore, we have to look up the public available URL of our EC2 instance and call one of
-the REST-ful services of our backend:
+the REST-ful service APIs of our backend:

 1. Lookup backend URL via EC2 instances dashboard
    - choose YOUR EC2 instance